Build your own LEGO® MINDSTORMS® robot to solve the Rubik's Cube®...

 MindCub3r may scan the cube up to three times if it is unable to determine the colors at first.
 If the scanned colors do not result in a valid pattern, MindCub3r will stop after the third attempt and display the message "Scan error" on the EV3 display.
 If this happens, there may be a number of possible causes.
 See the troubleshooting section.

 If there is a cube present before MindCub3r is ready, the buttons will stay red and the message "Remove cube..." is displayed for you to remove the cube.
-If this happens even when no cube is present or if MindCub3r does not start to scan the cube when it is inserted, please check that the cables to the infra red and color sensors are connected to the correct ports on the EV3 as shown in by the color coding in the build instructions.
+If this happens even when no cube is present or if MindCub3r does not start to scan the cube when it is inserted, please check that the cables to the infra red or ultrasonic and color sensors are connected to the correct ports on the EV3 as shown in by the color coding in the build instructions.

 If MindCub3r attempts to scan the cube 3 times and displays the message "Scan error" the following tips may help.